-RESPONSIBILITY: Textbooks become the student's responsibility from the moment the
+RESPONSIBILITY: Textbooks or any instructional materials become the student's responsibility from the moment the

-Students’ check out the book until the moment he/she checks it back in to the library.
+students’ check out the materials until the moment they check them back into the library.

-Giving a textbook to a teacher or friend does not constitute turning in a textbook.
-Textbooks must be returned in person to the library before the end of the school year.
+Giving a textbook or any materials to a teacher or friend does not constitute turning in the materials.
+All materials must be returned in person to the library before the end of the school year.

-Leaving textbooks in classrooms or outside is not recommended.
-If the book is stolen or someone damages a student's book, the student is still responsible for the loss or damage.
+Leaving textbooks or any materials in classrooms or outside is not recommended.
+If any materials are stolen or someone damages a student's materials, the student is still responsible for the loss or damage.

-If a textbook is lost or damaged beyond use, full replacement cost (the current price of the text) will be charged.
+If any materials are lost or damaged beyond use, the full replacement cost (the current price for a replacement will be charged.)

-Students have two weeks to look over the textbooks they are initially issued and if there is damage in a text, to notify the library staff.
+Students have two weeks to look over the materials they are initially issued and, if there is damage to the materials, they should notify the library staff.

-TWO-HOME FAMILIES: No additional sets of texts will be issued before September 1st.
-For those families where there are two homes.
-Parents wishing the second set must contact the Librarian for approval for the second set.
-Texts must be provided from existing stock, and not require the purchase of additional texts.
+TWO-HOME FAMILIES: For those families where there are two homes.
+Parents wishing for a second set of materials must contact the Librarian for approval for the second set.
+Materials must be provided from existing stock, and not require the purchase of additional texts.
 If the need arises, the student must return the second set of texts.
-The student is responsible for both sets that are checked out to him/her.
+The student is responsible for both sets that are checked out to them.